 Here’s another “oldie but goodie.”
 Blubrry is built on a successful history in podcasting because it has everything you need to get the job done.
 For $12 a month you’ll get 100MB of storage, a Wordpress plugin, and access to statistics for download and play totals.

 Captivate is a nice middle ground between the “entry-level podcast” and “established brand” tiers.
-This service will host unlimited shows for $19 per month, but you can’t exceed 10,000 monthly downloads.
+Founded by Rebel Base Media, Captivate provides a ton of advice and support to their podcasters when it comes to starting, launching, and growing their podcast.
+This service will host unlimited shows for $19 per month ($17per month, paid annually), but you can’t exceed 12,000 monthly downloads.
 (More expensive subscription plans increase that limit.)

 Learning To Swim